hfziu/lsmv-leveldb/MemTable.md

 where `Table` is an implementation of Skiplist. `MemTable::Add()` will be called when a write operation occurs:

 `DBImpl::Write()` -> `WriteBatchInternal::InsertInto(write_batch, mem_)`, This function creates a `MemTableInserter inserter` -> Iterate over the batch by `WriteBatch::Iterate(&inserter)`, calling `inserter.Put()` every iteration -> `inserter.Put()` calls `MemTable::Add()`

+For main operations on MemTable, refer to [Read-and-Write](Read-and-Write.md).

 ## Skip-List